-Trump replaces McMaster with John Bolton
+Trump appoints hawkish new security chief

 Trump replaces National Security Adviser HR McMaster with John Bolton

-President Donald Trump is replacing US National Security Adviser HR McMaster with Bush-era defence hawk John Bolton.
+President Donald Trump is replacing US National Security Adviser HR McMaster with Bush-era defence hawk and former United Nations ambassador John Bolton.

-In a tweet, Mr Trump said he was thankful for Gen McMaster's service and he had done an "outstanding job".
-Mr Bolton will take the job on 4 April.
+Mr Trump tweeted to thank Gen McMaster, saying he had done an "outstanding job & will always remain my friend".

 Mr Bolton, who has backed attacking North Korea and Iran, told Fox News his job would be to ensure the president has "the full range of options".